 TOO is used before adjectives and adverbs:

 We arrived at the hotel 3 hours before check-in.
-We were TOO early.
+We are TOO early.

 - We arrived earlier than necessary.
 (Early is an adjective)

-When TOO is used before MUCH and MANY it is stressing that amount of the the thing that follows it is more than is good, necessary, possible, etc.
+When TOO is used before much and many it is stressing that amount of the noun that follows it is more than is good, necessary, possible, etc.